 The Access Fund SPVs are exposed to credit risk in its portfolio of investments in bank loans, high yield bonds and other securities.
-The EDL Euro Fund is exposed to credit risk in its portfolio of investments in corporate bonds and loans.
-The KKR manager of the underlying investments in the Access Fund SPVs and the EDL Euro Fund manages this risk by performing a detailed credit analysis, including the following:
+The EDL Euro Fund and the EDL III Euro Fund is exposed to credit risk in its portfolio of investments in corporate bonds and loans.
+The KKR manager of the underlying investments in the Access Fund SPVs, the EDL Euro Fund and the EDL III Euro Fund manages this risk by performing a detailed credit analysis, including the following: